Quantum Phases from Competing Van der Waals and Dipole-Dipole Interactions of Rydberg Atoms

 In Fig.~\ref{dim_PD}(a), at $\rho=1/2$, the gap remains open for all values of $\alpha$ and hosts two different ordered phases, BO and DW.
 Low values of $\alpha$ is indicative of a highly dimerized lattice where the nearest-neighbour processes within a unit cell dominates over long-range processes such as inter-cell hopping and extended off-site interactions.
 At $\rho=1/2$ filling, this means significant energy costs in adding/removing bosons which leads to a region of energy-gap corresponding to the BO phase as seen in Fig.~\ref{dim_PD}(a).
 As $\alpha$ is increased, the long-range effects of hopping and interaction become relevant.
 But if $V/t$ is sufficiently large, which is the case in Fig.~\ref{dim_PD}(a), then the repulsive vdW interaction leads to a DW phase for the $\rho=1/2$ filling.

 For any other filling $\rho \neq 1/2$, the gap closes as $\alpha \rightarrow 0$ as seen in Fig.~\ref{dim_PD}(a), which implies that there is no energy cost in adding/removing bosons and allowing free movement of bosons across the lattice (LL phase) is favored over the BO phase as seen for $\rho = 1/4, 1/3$ fillings.
 As $\alpha$ increases, long-range processes become dominant and for sufficiently large $V/t$, BODW phases are obtained for $\rho=1/4, 1/3$ fillings in contrast to the DW phase that we get for $\rho=1/2$ filling.
 BODW phases arise from the cumulative effect of dominant long-range repulsive interactions at large values of $\alpha$ and the constraint of sharing certain number of bosons among the lattice due to the fixed filling fraction.
-BODW1 phase for $\rho=1/4$ consists of dimers in every alternating unit cells and is described by the state $\prod_i (\frac{\hat b^{\dagger}_{4i}+ \hat b^{\dagger}_{4i+1}}{\sqrt{2}})\ket{\circ \circ \dots \circ}=\ket{\dimer \circ \circ \dimer\circ \circ \dots}$ while the BODW2 phase for $\rho=1/3$ is represented as $\ket{\bodw \dots}$, where a pair of dimers are shared between three sites.
+However, it is sufficient to have nearest-neighbor interactions to stabilize the BODW1 phase \cite{hayashi_competing_2022}, which consists of dimers in every alternating unit cells.
+Thus, the BODW1 phase can be described by a product state $\prod\limits_{i=0} (\frac{\hat b^{\dagger}_{4i}+ \hat b^{\dagger}_{4i+1}}{\sqrt{2}})\ket{\circ \circ \dots \circ}=\ket{\dimer \circ \circ \dimer\circ \circ \dots}$ to a good approximation.
+Unlike BODW1, long-range interactions are needed to stabilize the BODW2 phase.
+Therefore, it cannot be described with independent dimers but rather is depicted as $\ket{\bodw \dots}$, where a pair of dimers are shared between three sites.
 The latter BODW2 phase has not been explored before.